 - You can now find different types of cinnamon in bigger grocery stores, so check them out and see which ones you love.
 Mine is from McCormick.

-It shatters when you slice into it, and that’s part of the charm ~ those little crispy bits are heaven!
-Theoretically you should let a quick bread cool before digging in, but I can never manage that.
-There’s something magical about slicing into warm bread; I think it has everything to do with the aroma and big moist crumbs falling every which way.
+It shatters when you slice into it, and that’s part of the charm ~ those little crispy bits are magical!
+Theoretically you should let your Amish cinnamon bread cool before digging in, but I can never manage that.
+There’s something irresistible about slicing into warm bread; I think it has everything to do with the aroma and big moist crumbs falling every which way.
 The messier it gets, the better 🙂

 What does sugar do in a quick bread recipe?